DaveMielke/NBP/b2g/ui/doc/notes.rst

 When on an editable text field:

-* The location of the cursor is shown by |the cursor indicator|.
+* The character immediately to the right of the cursor is highlighted by
+  |the cursor indicator|.

-* The current text selection is highlighted via |the selection indicator|.
+* Each of the currently selected characters is highlighted by
+  |the selection indicator|.

 Note that the cursor isn't shown when at least one character has been selected.
+This is because edit actions are then performed on all of the selected characters as a single entity rather than at the cursor's location.

+If a screen element (list, group of pages, etc) needs to be scrolled, then:

+* Scrolling forward (down or to the right) is indicated via
+  |the scrolling forward symbol|.

+* Scrolling backward (up or to the left) is indicated via
+  |the scrolling backward symbol|.

 A **checkbox** is rendered as either a space (meaning unchecked) or an ``X`` (meaning checked) enclosed within [brackets], followed by its